nodejs/dev-policy/README.md

 *Deprecated* Platforms consist of platforms for which: (a) there is no active development, (b) there are no Collaborators actively maintaining support, or (c) it is no longer feasible or practical to continue supporting.

-It is possible for dependency and build system updates to break the build and CI process for any currently *Supported* platform.
+It is possible for build and CI infrastructure updates to cause failures in existing *Supported* platforms.
 This can happen, for instance, when an updated dependency forces the build to use an updated toolchain that is not yet supported on a given platform.
-In such cases, effort should be made to fix the issue before the next release.
-However, prior to release, if it becomes clear that the build cannot be fixed on the affected platform, the platform can be moved to *Deprecated* status and landing the change would force a *semver-major* version increase.
+In such cases, Collaborators should be notified  in advance that such changes are expected so that appropriate fixes on affected platforms can be planned and landed.
+Effort should be made to ensure that the build and CI infrastructure continues to work on all currently *Supported* platforms.
+Prior to the next release, however, if it becomes clear that the build cannot be fixed on a particular platform, it can be moved to *Deprecated* status and landing the changes would require a *semver-major* version increase.

 Support for *Deprecated* Platforms may be removed entirely after the next *semver-major* version increase.